 The work of Paul Pairet is a perfect mix with art and science.
 Bold, sophisticated, pure, minimal and generous.
 To fit with this universe, we provided two options of art direction: one on the “artsy” side, with references clearly identifiable for the business communities in Shanghai; the second option on the “minimalist” way, sublimating and capitalizing the existing food pictures and food design achieved by Paul Pairet and his team.

-Mr & Mrs Bund Shanghai, New Art Direction, First mood-board, Artwork by Francois Soulignac
+Mr & Mrs Bund Shanghai – New Art Direction, first mood-board.
+Collage and notes by Francois Soulignac.